joaocarmo/react-smart-data-table/README.md

 Take a look at the full featured example's [source code][6].

+Also, see it in full integration with a simple user/group management dashboard application.
+Feel free to play around with it, it's built with hot reloading.

+* [Somewhere I Belong][7]

 ## Forking / Contributing

 If you want to fork or contribute, it's easy to test your changes.
 Just run the